saravanan12153/course-notes/week4/day4/assignment/README.md

   * Images and styles should be handled via the asset pipeline.

 2. Make the pages dynamic, where:
-  * The root page shows the latest post
+  * The root page shows the latest post (Note: Latest post will be the most-recent created_at date)
-  * The images at the bottom of the page link link to that post
+  * The images at the bottom of the page link to that post
   * When viewing that post (URL will be /posts/:id) it shows that post